talmi/OE/README.md

 Specifically, make sure you complete the instructions on the 'Patching the kernel' and 'LXC Topology' sections on that page.
 After this is completed, you should have a folder named ~/kernel_ipv6_ioam/lxc which includes the relevant files for running IOAM.
 Once these two steps are completed, follow the following steps:

-Copy the ioam_register.c file from the IOAM folder in the current repository to the following folder ~/kernel_ipv6_ioam/lxc/athos, overwriting the existing file.
+Copy the ioam_register.c file from the IOAM folder in the current repository to the following folder: ~/kernel_ipv6_ioam/lxc/athos, overwriting the existing file.
-Copy all the rest of the files from the IOAM folder in the current repository to the following folder ~/kernel_ipv6_ioam/lxc.
+Copy all the rest of the files from the IOAM folder in the current repository to the following folder: ~/kernel_ipv6_ioam/lxc.
 Note that the file start.sh is overwritten.
 The modifications above in ioam_register.c and start.sh enable to easily configure the sampling ratio of IOAM (the sampling ratio is the fraction of packets that are processed by IOAM).
 For each of the three switch nodes (Athos, Porthos, Aramis), perform the following: